 Due to how precise this particular technique is, Direct Hair Implantation can take a significant amount of time to perform, even with a number of surgeons working on one patient at a time.
 As a result, if the area which is being treated requires a high number of grafts, DHI isn’t going to be the best option for the patient – FUE is likely to be much more effective.

 What Is The Choi Implanter Pen?

 The Choi Implanter Pen is the tool which is used to implant the hair follicle back into the scalp once it has been removed from the donor area.
 The Choi Implanter Pen provides a very precise outcome and can also improve the survival rate of the hair follicle once it has been removed by reducing the amount of times the hair follicle is touched.

 Due to the precision of the Choi Implanter Pen, the patient can benefit from reduced trauma to the scalp, meaning scarring is minimised as the follicles are implanted one by one instead of in bulk.
 This technique also promotes faster healing times.
 Due to the small nature of the pen, a number of hair follicles can be implanted at the same time by a number of different surgeons in order to speed up this typically slow process, and hair follicles can also be extracted and implanted at the same time.

-For more information on the DHI procedure, book in a free consultation with a patient consultant by getting in touch on 0845 5198 948.
+For more information on the DHI procedure, book a free consultation with a patient consultant by getting in touch through our contact form.